 Rumor has it that goats were the first to enjoy the benefits of caffeine from the coffee plant – eating the fruit made them spritely and dance energetically in the fields.
 Of course, one cannot just ignore a tribe of dancing goats, so a nearby monk heard the news and decided to make a drink from the fruit to see what all the fuss was about.
 It did give him insomnia, but that didn’t stop coffee from growing into the $100 billion+ industry it is today.

 We love our coffee.
-If you love it too, make sure you grab the free bundle of pretty printable coffee signs (along with other great stuff) by signing up to the newsletter below:
+If you love it too, make sure you grab the free bundle of pretty printable coffee signs by clicking on the image below:

 No matter if you take your coffee black, cold brew or bulletproof, from a sidewalk coffee cafe or in bed, one can’t deny the many health benefits of drinking coffee.
 In truth it’s had a tough time coming out as one of the good guys, but stick around to see some of the facts about coffee and that it can actually be a very healthy drink for your body, mind, skin, and more.